sharnees/alx-pre_course/README.md

-This is the root mark-down file
+This is the root mark-down directory